Camaro Tech

 • #692050: Camaro/Firebird 1984 to 1992 2 Front/Disc and one rear

-These redesigned, stainless steel braid with teflon inner liner brake lines, are DOT approved and are immensely improved over the previous generation of Russell brake lines.
+These redesigned, stainless steel braid with Teflon inner liner brake lines, are DOT approved and are immensely improved over the previous generation of Russell brake lines.
 No longer are the end fittings of a two piece design which possessed a radical decrease in cross sectional area introducing a stress concentration which could lead to failure.
 These new brake lines maintain rigidity and material at the perimeter eliminating the stress concentration thus creating a newer, safer and more durable brake line.

 Russell parts required to assemble your own rear brake line: